Nuestro Equipo

 Ariell Garcia – Board of Directors, Treasurer

-Ariell Garcia is the proud son of immigrant parents, born in San Francisco’s historically Latino neighborhood of “La Mission” and raised in the suburbs of the Bay Area.
-From an early age, he was instilled with a strong work ethic—his parents often worked multiple jobs to support the family, and Ariell contributed by helping with janitorial contracts his father secured.
+My name is Ariell Garcia, and I’m a proud son of immigrant parents.
+I was born in San Francisco, CA, in the heart of the predominantly Latino neighborhood of “La Mission,” and later raised in the suburbs of the Bay Area.
+From a young age, I was instilled with a strong work ethic—my parents often worked two or three jobs to make ends meet, and I helped by cleaning banks and offices as part of my father's janitorial contracts.

-As a bilingual and bicultural professional, Ariell is passionate about creating meaningful impact in immigrant communities.
-In his role as Treasurer on the Board of Directors at Sueño Monarca, he brings a wealth of financial expertise, business acumen, and entrepreneurial insight to support the organization’s mission and strategic objectives.
+As a bilingual and bicultural professional, I’m more driven than ever to create meaningful impact within the immigrant community.
+At Sueño Monarca, I’m honored to contribute my financial expertise, business acumen, and entrepreneurial insight to help further the organization’s mission and strategic goals.

 -